Skin Barrier Safety Notice

 Common Myths About the Skin Barrier

-Once your barrier is repaired, maintaining it is straightforward.
-Use a gentle cleanser (always low-pH), moisturize daily, wear sunscreen, and introduce active ingredients responsibly — one at a time, at the lowest effective concentration, with buffer days between applications.
+Once your skin feels stable again, maintaining it is straightforward.
+Use a gentle cleanser, moisturize daily, wear sunscreen, and introduce active ingredients responsibly — one at a time, at the lowest effective concentration, with buffer days between applications.

-The biggest maintenance insight is recognizing the early signs of re-damage: that tight feeling after cleansing, unexpected stinging from a product that usually doesn't sting.
-When you notice these signs, immediately scale back your routine before the damage escalates.
-Prevention is always faster than repair.
+The biggest maintenance insight is recognizing early warning signs: that tight feeling after cleansing, unexpected stinging from a product that usually does not sting.
+When you notice these signs, scale back your routine before irritation escalates.

 Your skin barrier is quiet when it's healthy and loud when it's not.
 Learning to listen to it — and to resist the urge to throw more products at the problem — is arguably the single most valuable skincare skill you can develop.